fhnw-bacnet-it/transport-binding-ws/README.md

 ConnectionFactory connectionFactory = new ConnectionFactory();
 ```

-A connection factory holds two Maps.
+A connection factory holds two maps.
 One holds the available outgoing bindings (connectionClients) and the other holds the available incoming bindings (connectionServers).

 ```java
 package ch.fhnw.bacnetit.stack.network.transport;